 Directions

-2. Slice off a very small portion of the bottom end of each onion so they will stand without rolling over, then cut a slice about 1/2 inch thick off the tops of each onion.
+1. Put a large pot of water on to boil and preheat the oven to 400 degrees F.2.
+Slice off a very small portion of the bottom end of each onion so they will stand without rolling over, then cut a slice about 1/2 inch thick off the tops of each onion.

 3. Peel off the outer papery layer and one of the thicker inside layers of each onion.